MT4 Backtesting: How to Test and Optimize Strategies in MetaTrader 4

 -

-Not Using Enough Data — Testing a strategy on just a few months of data is like judging a baseball player on one game.
-You haven’t seen enough "at-bats" (trades) to know if they’re genuinely skilled or just lucky.
-Aim for: At least 1 to 3 years of data, with enough trades (100+) to give you statistically meaningful results.
+Insufficient data.
+Testing three months of data is like judging a baseball player on one game.
+You haven't seen enough trades to know if the results are skill or luck.
+Fix: Use at least 1-3 years of data with 100+ trades for statistically meaningful results.

 -